THE AI Programming Language

 Yes.
 Hyperlambda is sandboxed by design, limiting destructive operations unless explicitly whitelisted.
 Its declarative architecture and strict separation of concerns greatly reduce attack surfaces compared to traditional imperative programming languages.

 Absolutely.
-Hyperlambda has built-in modules for SQL databases, REST APIs, GraphQL, file systems, queues, and more.
+Hyperlambda has built-in modules for SQL databases, REST APIs, file systems, queues, and more.
 It was designed from the ground up to be an integration and automation layer connecting your existing systems to modern AI-driven workflows.

 Not at all.
 We create and maintain the Hyperlambda logic for you.
 If you'd like to learn it, the syntax is extremely easy to pick up, even for non-developers—but it's entirely optional.
+Even if you want to create your own software, you could probably make it pretty far using our AI-based code generators too.

 Yes.
 Hyperlambda supports asynchronous execution, scheduled tasks, queue-based orchestration, and multi-step workflows.
 It is ideal for systems requiring automation, background processing, and complex business processes.